 “It was a fantastic way to meet a lot of people and a lot of young companies.
 It was less time consuming to meet a lot of companies, I had a blast.”
 Josh Raganold, Business Development Manager, Welch LLP

 “I love it for the networking and this is the next best thing!
 It’s great to see the ecosystem come together COVID or not-COVID, tech must go on, and the networking is more important than ever.” – Jarrod Goldsmith, founder of eSAX

 “You did an amazing job with the virtual conference – by far the most well organized I attended so far.” – Anonymous attendee from our survey

 “I think it’s been really interesting to actually see a conference being brought into a virtual world.
 The kind of creativity that SAAS NORTH has taken with it and the way they’ve chosen to lay it out has been really interesting.” – Madeleine Lepage, Regional Marketing Manager, MNP

 “The virtual conference was really amazing.
-I think there was a lot of redicense for a lot of us then we found out that you just kind of get thrown in a table.
-Intentionally that’s pretty scary for people but as it turned out when I tried it it was pretty neat.
-I got a ton out of experiencing it and am feeling way more comfortable doing an environment like this and seeing how people are just so much more comfortable on camera now doing this kind of stuff.” – Tim Mabey, Stratford Managers Corporation, Trusted Advisor
+I think there was a lot of hesitance for a lot of us then we found out that you just kind of get thrown in a table.
+Intentionally that’s pretty scary for people but as it turned out, when I tried it, it was pretty neat.
+I got a ton out of experience in it and am feeling way more comfortable being in an environment like this, and seeing how people are just so much more comfortable on camera now doing this kind of stuff.” – Tim Mabey, Stratford Managers Corporation, Trusted Advisor

 “We really appreciated the fact that we’re still able to connect with individuals.” – Chantal Yelle, Team Lead, Employer and Business Development, University of Ottawa